-Other payables comprise mainly outstanding payment to the contractors and accrual for social insurances.
+Other payables comprise mainly amount owing to contractors for refurbishment work to the leasehold building and accrual for social insurances.

-The non-trade amount owing to a subsidiary of the Company represents advances which are non-interest bearing and are repayable on demand.
+The non-trade amount owing to a subsidiary of the Company represents advances which are unsecured, non-interest bearing and are repayable on demand.